tommyw3b98/functional-and-logic-programming/source/2PlayersTicTacToe/README.md

+# 2 Players Tic Tac Toe

 This is my first haskell program!

 It's a very simple 2 players cli tic tac toe game.

-You can  either load it into ghci to test the functions separately or compile it with `ghc 2PlayersTicTacToe.hs -o <executable file name>`.
+You can  either load it into ghci to test the functions separately or compile it with

+`ghc 2PlayersTicTacToe.hs -o <executable file name>`

+then run it with

+`./<executable file name>`